hiveteams/Hive-Coding-Challenges/README.md

 Host it!
 --------

-When you’re done, host it somewhere.
-Using Meteor, you can [easily deploy it for free](https://www.meteor.com/tutorials/blaze/deploying-your-app).
-If you'd like to host elsewhere (e.g. on AWS, Heroku, Modulus, Google AppEngine, etc.) that's fine too.
+Meteor used to provide free hosting for Meteor apps, but now you'll need to do a bit more work to get it live.
+You can use [Meteor Up] (https://github.com/zodern/meteor-up) to host it on any box (e.g. on AWS, Heroku, Modulus).